Automattic/wp-calypso/packages/tour-kit/README.md

 - `classNames` (optional): An array or CSV of CSS classes applied to a step.

 `config.closeHandler`: The callback responsible for closing the tour.

+`config.isMinimized`: The optional boolean value responsible for minimizing the tour.

 `config.renderers` (omitted in the WPCOM Tour Kit variant):